splunk/splunk-operator/docs/Ingress.md

 ```

+### Configuring Ingress for Splunk Forwarder data with TLS
-It is highly recommended that you always use TLS encryption for your Splunk endpoints.
-The following section will cover the two main configurations supported by Istio.
+It is highly recommended that you always use TLS encryption for your Splunk Enterprise endpoints.
+The following sections will cover the two main configurations supported by Istio.

-#### Configuring Ingress for Splunk (S2S) with End-to-End TLS
+#### Splunk Forwarder data with end-to-end TLS

-In this configuration Istio passes the encrypted traffic to Splunk without any termination.
-Note that you need to configure the TLS certificates in the Forwarder as well as the Indexer/Standalone.
+In this configuration Istio passes the encrypted traffic to Splunk Enterprise without any termination.
+Note that you need to configure the TLS certificates on the Forwarder as well as any Splunk Enterprise indexers, cluter peers, or standalone instances.

 <img src="pictures/TLS-End-to-End.png?" alt="End-to-End Configuration" align="left" style="zoom:50%;" />

-When using TLS for Ingress we recommend you to use an additional port for secure communication.
-By default port 9997 will be assigned for non-encrypted traffic, you can use any other available port for secure communication.
+When using TLS for Ingress, we recommend you to add an additional port for secure communication.
+By default, port 9997 will be assigned for non-encrypted traffic and you can use any other available port for the secure communications.
 This example shows how to add port 9998 for a standalone instance.

 ```yaml
 apiVersion: enterprise.splunk.com/v1beta1